 Ugh, I know exactly what you mean!
 (I’m new to Chictopia, but less new to photography.)
-It seems like things just don’t fall into place, and other days you get so much fabulousity that you don’t know which ones to choose. :) Those are the good days.posted almost 4 years ago
+It seems like things just don’t fall into place, and other days you get so much fabulousity that you don’t know which ones to choose. :) Those are the good days.posted over 4 years ago

 WEll I have days when I put on a cute outfit and it looks great in the mirror and then I take pictures and my outfit looks like crap. usually those are cloudy overcast days.
-I am not sure how to take a good picutre on a cloudy day.posted about 1 year ago
+I am not sure how to take a good picutre on a cloudy day.posted over 1 year ago

 I think it's more of a photo thing.
 Skilled photographers are good at getting the exact or close to exact photo they want, so it's really just a matter of practise and determination.
 Figure out what works best.
 I still struggle and find it to be a pain in the ass to get great outfit photos because I'm taking them all myself too.
 Just make mental notes of what works and what doesn't work, and experiment a little!
 Make the photography process enjoyable.

 This probably happens to everybody.
 It sounds like you're just running dry on inspiration though.
 When you're inspired during a shoot, it sets the mood.
-I would find inspiration in the setting, your outfit, music, or maybe other photography you find online!posted 11 months ago
+I would find inspiration in the setting, your outfit, music, or maybe other photography you find online!posted over 1 year ago